Digital Literacy: The Essential Skill of Today's World

 While the digital age offers numerous benefits, it also has pitfalls:

-• Cybersecurity: Students need to understand the basics of protecting their data and recognizing potential threats.
+• Cybersecurity: Students must understand the basics of protecting their data and recognizing potential threats.

-• Digital Wellbeing: Understanding the importance of digital detox, managing screen time, and recognizing signs of digital addiction are crucial skills.
+• Digital Wellbeing: Crucial skills include understanding the importance of digital detox, managing screen time, and recognizing signs of digital addiction.

 Correlation Between Digital Literacy and Cybersecurity

 As our lives become more interconnected and dependent on digital platforms, the lines between digital literacy and cybersecurity blur.
-Both these concepts, while distinct, are deeply intertwined in today's digital era.
+While distinct, these concepts are deeply intertwined in today's digital era.
 Let's explore their correlation:

 1. Understanding the Digital Environment:

-Digital Literacy: It refers to the competence to effectively navigate, understand, evaluate, and create information using a range of digital technologies.
+Digital Literacy is the competence to navigate, understand, evaluate, and create information using various digital technologies.

 Cybersecurity: This focuses on protecting internet-connected systems, including hardware, software, and data, from cyberattacks.

-Interlink: An individual proficient in digital literacy is likely to have a foundational understanding of online ecosystems, which consequently makes them more aware of potential cybersecurity threats.
+Interlink: An individual proficient in digital literacy will likely have a foundational understanding of online ecosystems, making them more aware of potential cybersecurity threats.

 2. Safe Online Behavior: